Universality for polynomial invariants on ribbon graphs with half-ribbons: Polynomial invariant for HR-equivalent ribbon graphs

 \item[(iii)] Let us consider now that there is no closed face passing through $e$.
 Two situations, A and B, might occur:

 A) We have a unique boundary component $C$ passing through $e$.
 This case further divides into two possibilities:

-A1) The cut of $e$ generates a unique connected component of the boundary: One easily checks that the flag move commute with the cut.
+A1) The cut of $e$ generates a unique connected component of the boundary: One easily checks that the HR move commute with the cut.

-A2) The cut of $e$ generates two connected components $C_1$ and $C_2$ of the boundary graph containing each a flag coming from $e$.
+A2) The cut of $e$ generates two connected components $C_1$ and $C_2$ of the boundary graph containing each a HR coming from $e$.

-- Now let us assume that the move is a jump and that the flag come from another boundary component $C_0$ and ends on $C$.
-After cutting $e$ that flag must be hooked to a unique $C_i$, $i=1,2$.
-Assuming that we cut $e$ first, the same flag jump can be performed if and only if $C_i$ has a flag.
+$\bullet$ Now let us assume that the move is a jump and that the HR come from another boundary component $C_0$ and ends on $C$.
+After cutting $e$ that HR must be hooked to a unique $C_i$, $i=1,2$.
+Assuming that we cut $e$ first, the same HR jump can be performed if and only if $C_i$ has a HR.
 This is indeed the case.

-- Let then assume that the move is a displacement.
+$\bullet$ Let then assume that the move is a displacement.
 Two situations can happen.
 Either the move is done within a sector $C_i$ or done from $C_1$ to $C_2$ (without loss of generality).
 Then we can cut $e$.
 If the displacement was within $C_i$, one notes that, after cutting $e$, we can perform the same move within the same $C_i$ which yields an identical configuration as above.
 Meanwhile, if the displacement was from $C_1$ to $C_2$ (as sectors of $C$), after cutting $e$, $C_1$ disconnects from $C_2$ and the same move cannot be a displacement anymore.
-It can be however a jump if and only if $C_1$ has at least one flag and this is true.
+It can be however a jump if and only if $C_1$ has at least one HR and this is true.

 B) We have exactly two boundary components $C_1$ and $C_2$ passing through $e$.
 Note that the cut of $e$ generates a unique connected component $C$ of the boundary.
 This case divides in two further possibilities: